LukeSmithxyz/based.cooking/content/slow-cooker-meatloaf.md

 1. Uncase your sausage links and combine with ground beef in a large mixing bowl.
 2. Chop your purple onion to desired consistency and add to bowl (I find that coarsely chopped onions work well).
+3. Take a sleeve of your crackers and crush them into a fine powder.
+Do this in the cracker sleeve or bag to make for easy cleanup.
-3. Combine rest of ingredients and, using your hands (or mixer), thoroughly mix the ingredients together into a homogenous paste.
+3. Combine crackers with the rest of ingredients and, using your hands (or mixer), thoroughly mix the ingredients together into a homogenous paste.
 4. Line your slow-cooker with aluminum foil.
 5. Dump the meatloaf mixture into your slow cooker and form it into a loaf.
 6. Place the crock from your slow cooker in your refrigerator to marinate overnight.